adam-gomez/deep_learning_nlp/README.md

 # deep_learning_nlp
-All things deep learning, from fundamentals to modern applications in natural language processing.
 This repository is made up of informative notebooks meant to be read in a sequential order.

 - **01_background_and_foundations.ipynb**
     - An introduction to Theano, TensorFlow, and Keras.
 Instructions are provided on installation of relevant libraries.